 - Aleppo chili flakes, for topping

-- In a 12-inch skillet add olive oil and set over medium high heat.
+- In a 12-inch skillet add olive oil and set over medium-high heat.
 Once the oil is hot add in zucchini and yellow summer squash.
-Season with desired amount of kosher salt and black pepper.
+Season with the desired amount of kosher salt and black pepper.
 Saute about 5 minutes just to soften the squash.
 Add in the garlic and saute for another 30 seconds just until the garlic is fragrant.
 Remove from the heat.